Friends, I want you to meet my new junk transforming, lovers of all things old, creative junk visionary friends.

 It’s funny the things that inspire me and how I can instantly see them as something else.
 I saw a cute Halloween picture a while back where a ghost and a pumpkin were made out of buttons.
 I knew I wanted to make a button embellished acorn on a pillow pronto.
 Acorns are all over nature this time of year!

 Plus, everyone has a drawer or jar full of mismatched buttons that have collected over the years.
 Buttons just begging to be put to work.
 If you don’t you can find them at antique malls and thrift stores.
-I just saw this at a booth in Round Top:
+I just saw this bathtub full of buttons at a booth in Round Top.

 I sorted through the box of buttons my mom holds on to and decided to go with the brass and wood ones.
 Then the fun began.

 It all started off with an old sweater.
 You can find them anywhere, most likely your closet 😉 or any resale shop.
 Sweaters make the best Fall pillows.

 Next I used some brown felt houndstooth fabric.
 Because houndstooth is my favorite color.

 As you can see below I sketched out the shape of an acorn on some Heat & Bond (or you can use Wonder Under, source below).
 When I sketched the size I took into account how many buttons I had.
 I laid them out on the paper and loosely arranged them to make sure I had enough to fill the shape I drew.

 Next I cut out the shape, a little larger than my sketch, and ironed it to the wrong side of the fabric.
 Then I cut out the exact shape once the fabric was attached.